ktprezes/just-some-notes/README.md

 _a few notes to remember_

-I've created this repository for myself - because of my weak memory - just to remember some notes and tips&tricks.
+I've created this repository for myself <br>- because of my weak memory - <br>just to remember some notes and tips&tricks.
-But... when you find it useful... help yourself :)
+<br>But... when you find it useful... help yourself :)
-Right now it's very modest but I hope it will grow :)
+<br>Right now it's very modest but I hope it will grow :)

 ---